-Examples of caregiver actions include the following:
+Examples of caregiver actions may include the following, if the impact on child reaches threshold above.

-- The caregiver describes the child in a demeaning or degrading manner (e.g., as evil, stupid, ugly). - The caregiver curses and/or repeatedly puts the child down. - The caregiver scapegoats a particular child in the family. - The caregiver blames the child for a particular incident or for family problems. - The caregiver places the child in the middle of a custody battle. - The caregiver engages in behaviors associated with domestic violence in the presence of the child.
-These incidents may occur on more than one occasion OR a single occasion that involved weapons; resulted in any injury to an adult; or resulted in arrest/court involvement, escalating patterns of control, and intimidation.
+- The caregiver describes the child in a demeaning or degrading manner. - The caregiver scapegoats a particular child in the family or blames the child for a particular incident or for family problems. - The caregiver places the child in the middle of a custody battle.